How long have you had migraine and what type of migraine do you have?

 How can migraine care improve in New Zealand?

-Having more general practitioners who take a special interest in the management of migraine and related pain issues could be helpful.
+Having more general practitioners who take a special interest in the management of migraine disease and related pain issues could be helpful.
 It’s an unfortunate truth that pain loves company, and chronic migraine is not infrequently coupled with other diagnoses, such as fibromyalgia, irritable bowel syndrome, endometriosis, low back pain, bladder and pelvic pain.
 More research and understanding of the nature of pain and why migraine attacks occur is desperately needed.
+Fast-tracking the approval and funding of new migraine treatments would be a tremendous boon.

 As people affected by migraine, we can also help support each other.
-We are all unique and what works for others might not work for you, but hearing from people who experience migraine not only makes you feel less alienated and alone but may bring to light some medicine or intervention that will knock back that pain in the head.
+We are all unique and what works for me might not work for you, but hearing from people who experience migraine not only makes you feel less alienated and alone but may bring to light some medicine or intervention that will knock back that pain in the head.

 What advice do you have for other people in New Zealand living with migraine?